Physical Child Custody in California & Moving Out Of State

 California move away cases are usually emotionally difficult for all parties involved.
 In almost all instances, compromises, compassion, and empathy are needed in order to find the best possible solution and the best possible outcome for the children involved.
 At the Sarieh Law Offices, we are committed to helping our clients navigate these difficult cases, whether they are attempting to move or whether they are attempting to keep their children close.

-We offer parents a free 45-minute meeting with an Orange County family law attorney.
+Our move away attorneys offer parents a free 45-minute meeting with an Orange County family law attorney.
 Schedule yours today by calling our offices at (714) 542-6200 or fill out our online contact form and we will get back to you within 24 hours.